 For some women, brown spotting occurs in very early pregnancy.
 It can be scary when this happen, but most of the time, spotting during pregnancy is nothing to worry about (though it’s still a good idea to let your doctor know).

 While brown spotting can occur during early pregnancy, it shouldn’t be considered a sign that you are pregnant.
 Contrary to popular belief, there is no evidence that implantation bleeding really exists.
 There are not any clear symptoms of implantation that are in any way distinguishable from symptoms of your impending period.
+That’s why, if you think you might be pregnant, the most conclusive way to really know is a positive pregnancy test (find out when to take a pregnancy test).

 Irritation of the Cervix